18 Gardens & Parks In Istanbul To Escape The Noise

 Once you arrive, you’ll be surrounded by fresh air, almost silence except for the sound of the wind and birds and countless giant trees towering over you.
 There are walking trails, picnic spots, and wildlife spotting opportunities, and it’s just the best place for photos and chilling out.

-It’s also a must-visit if you’re into flora and fauna, as there are more than 2000 different types found in the forest.
+It’s also a must-visit if you’re into flora and fauna, as the forest has more than 2000 different types.

 In Istanbul, the tulips are arranged in a circle in Emirgan Park, Sariyer